LeetCode Guide

-All example problems and exercises on this site are selected from the publicly available free problems on LeetCode, and links to the problems are provided so you can directly practice on the official website.
+All examples and exercises on this site are selected from the publicly available free problems on LeetCode, with links provided to the problems so you can directly go to the official website for practice.

 Core Code Pattern

-When solving problems on LeetCode, you are given a function framework, and you need to implement the function logic.
-This is generally referred to as the Core Code Pattern.
+When solving problems on LeetCode, you are given a function framework that you need to complete with your logic.
+This approach is commonly referred to as the Core Code Pattern.

 function like this: